 First, give yourself some credit.
 You've taken the gamble of moving to a foreign country with your family in tow.
 The naysayers have shared their views, and at this point, I bet a little part of you is wondering if you made the right decision to live overseas.
 On top of that, you're worrying about homeschooling overseas.
 Relax, you've got this.

 Being an expat and raising expat kids is a great choice.
 Honestly, if I had to do it over again, I would; I'd just skip the mistake of trying public schools in Latin America.
 Trust me, the benefits of homeschooling really do outweigh the downsides.
 But still, there is probably a part of you that is scared that it won't work out no matter how meticulously you've planned.
 Don't worry.
 It may not be perfect, but it will work.
 You just have to learn to be flexible.

 Before you move overseas, you need to make sure you pack the right items, have your paperwork in order, and have an educational game plan.
 Sound daunting?
 Don't worry.
 In this article, we are going to go over the things you should do in the days and months before and after you arrive in your new home.

 Find a Curriculum That Works for You

-First I should tell you, I embarked upon our homeschool journey overseas without a curriculum.
+First, I should tell you that I embarked upon our homeschool journey overseas without a curriculum.
 Yes, you read that right, no boxed curriculum, no books, no real idea of how or even where to begin.